araqueheinz/React/README.md

 - Axios: `npm i axios`
 - Redux-Thunk: `npm i redux-thunk`
 - Semantic UI: We are going to use a link to a publicly hosted version of the Semantic UI CSS file https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css instead of downloading it.
 In the /public/index.html we are going to add a "Link" tag.
 Example: `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css" />`
+- lodash: `npm i lodash` we are going to use https://lodash.com/docs/4.17.15#memoize function.